 Always use a fresh or fully charged battery in the Ready-or-Not Tot before sending it home with a student.
-We recommend a new, high-quality lithium battery, but an alkaline battery can also last up to 48 hours.
+We recommend that a new, high-quality alkaline battery is used every time a simulator is sent out.
 The battery life is dependent on how long the baby cries during each session.
 If a student puts the baby in another room and doesn't hear it cry for a period of time, the strength of the battery is depleted, thus potentially ending the session or causing the tamper light to come on.
 The overall success depends on the student's attentiveness during the session.